Aaron-Walls-byte/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 ## How FTS manages the information

-FTS will send the  information coming trough the API to all the connected clients, addtionally it will save it to the persistency, to be query in future.
+FTS will send the  information coming through the API to all the connected clients, addtionally it will save it to the persistency, to be query in future.

 ## List of supported API